meechanism/nextjs-experimental/posts/google-next-smashing/index.md

 #### Inclusion panel quotes

-> "Diversity is a reality, inclusiveness is a choice." - SAP CEO
+> Diversity is a reality, inclusiveness is a choice. - SAP CEO

 - People need to overcome their unconscious biases and social stereotypes about certain groups of people that individuals form outside their conscious awareness.
 - Practice a prevention program to get feedback.